Yossele Rosenblatt: Biography

 Rosenblatt was born on May 9, 1882, in Bila Tserkva, Russian Empire.
 The scion of a long line of cantors, Rosenblatt's devoutly religious upbringing prevented him from receiving formal musical training at any of the great academies of his day.
 He began his career as a member of the local synagogue choir.
 Quickly lauded as a "wunderkind", or child prodigy, Rosenblatt's solo career was launched.
-At the age of 7, he moved with his family to Sadigora, Bukovina (Austria).
+At the age of 7, he moved with his family to Sadigora, Bukovina.

 When he was 17 years old, Rosenblatt went to Vienna for several months, during which he officiated in the largest synagogues of the city.
 He informally studied with Jacob Maerz, an accomplished singer and musician as well as a wealthy merchant.
 Rosenblatt's stay in Vienna was followed by an extensive tour of the communities of the Austro-Hungarian empire including Budapest.

 At 18 he married Taube Kaufman and accepted his first full-time position at the Chasidic community of Munkacs, Hungary.
 Shortly afterwards, in 1901, he relocated to Pressburg (Bratislava).
 Five years later he occupied a position in Hamburg, Germany.
 In 1912, he moved to Harlem to take a position at the Ohab Zedek orthodox congregation.
 In August 1927, he left his position at the Ohab Zedek congregation.
 During the following High Holy Days, he led the services in a hall in Chicago and, on Sukkot, in Detroit.
 During the succeeding months, he traveled throughout the United States, leading services in cities such as Minneapolis, Seattle, Indianapolis, Columbus, Milwaukee, Philadelphia and Washington, D.C.
 In Washington, D.C., he met with then-President Calvin Coolidge.
 In 1928, he signed a 10-year contract with First Congregation Anshe Sfard, located in Borough Park, Brooklyn.

 Rosenblatt's fame extended beyond the Jewish world earning him large concert fees, a singing role in the 1927 film The Jazz Singer, and the sobriquet "The Jewish Caruso".